rohit-srikanta/LTER_Data_Info_Reporting_Tool/README.md

 Network Summary Statistics and
 Selection of Recently Published Datasets (Last Three Months)

-Visit the NIS Community Website for information about upcoming updates to the LTER Network Portal.
+Visit the NIS Community Website(https://nis.lternet.edu:8443/x/agBP) for information about upcoming updates to the LTER Network Portal.

-If you have any questions related regarding the tool please email the tech support team.
+If you have any questions related regarding the tool please email the tech support team at tech-support@lternet.edu